Campus Public Safety Officer, Part Time

 - Must successfully pass the online safe Driving Course and driving record check at time of hire and annually thereafter.

-- Must successfully pass safe driving course within 30-days of employment.
+- Must successfully pass safe driving course at time of hire.

-- Failure to successfully complete the course within the 30-day period is grounds for immediate termination.
+- Failure to successfully complete the course at time of hire and annually thereafter is grounds for immediate termination.

 - Submit to and pass criminal offender records check (C.O.R.I.) and sexual offender records check (S.O.R.I.) at time of hire and as required during employment.